bakytk/REST-auth/README.md

 The purpose of this app is to build a CRUD API on Express.js, that stores files in MySql database in binary format.
 The app is containerized with Docker Compose.

-The script is relatively straightforward and organized with self-explanatory file names and folders.
-To run it, just unzip the file and run the following:
+The script is relatively straightforward and organized with self-explanatory file names and folders:

 `
 npm install